 - Once a year, do a big get-together, like a GPS scavenger hunt that ends in a team lunch or dinner with families if possible.

-With 43% of employees working remote at least some of the time, it’s a good idea to create a plan to keep people connected, engaged, and encourage teamwork, in order to ensure your remote workforce continues to enjoy their work.
+With an increase in demand for a remote workforce, it’s a good idea to create a plan to keep people connected, engaged, and encourage teamwork, in order to ensure your remote workforce continues to enjoy their work.